+Specialty-Specific Background and Intent: Programs are advised that the Common Program Requirements specify that protected time is specifically for the administration of the program and not for clinical activities.
+The program is further advised that the Program Requirements for independent and integrated vascular surgery programs are two distinct sets of requirements.
+If a single program director has responsibility for both program formats, the applicable protected time is outlined in II.A.2. of both sets of Program Requirements.

 II.A.3.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

+II.A.3.b)

+must include current certification in the subspecialty for which they are the program director by the American Board of Surgery or by the American Osteopathic Board of Surgery, or subspecialty qualifications that are acceptable to the staff appointment: and.
+(Core)

+Review Committee; (Core)

-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry (AOBNP), or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.A.3.b).(1) The Review Committee only accepts current ABPN or AOBNP certification in clinical neurophysiology. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)
+II.A.3.c) must include current medical licensure and appropriate medical

+II.A.3.d) must include ongoing clinical activity.
+(Core)

+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)